ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/controls.md

 For each VNet the following items will be evaluated.

-- DDos Protection set to Standard.
+- DDos Protection set to Standard (*Enabling DDos standard protection on your Azure environment will have a financial impact on your monthly billing*)

 If any of the above rules is not true, the VNet will be considered not compliant.